Sir-Alexio/InnoGotchi-game-backend/README.md

 ## Conclusion

 So, it was a small description of backend side of my application.
-Note, that I just make my first steps in softwere development and I hope you have enjoyed this small trip. :) Feel free for advice me to make my code better.
-Thanks for reading me!
+Please, keep in mind, that I just make my first steps in software development and I hope you have enjoyed this small trip. :) I will be glad to receive any advice and suggestions that can make my code better.
+Thanks for your attention!